 IMAX films are shot in 70mm on special cameras, which results in an immersive experience when coupled with their unique screens.
 IMAX screens are larger than standard screens with a range between 75 to over 100 feet.

 Movie theaters that use Dolby technology have picture quality around four times better than the average digital movie shown in theaters.
 That gives it an advantage over IMAX, despite having smaller screens and a different aspect ratio.

 Dolby Vision provides a higher contrast ratio which results in inky blacks and intense colors on every film using this format.
 They use premium 4K digital projectors which puts them over the top when it comes to the overall image quality.

 IMAX specializes in wide-format films that draw you into the movie the way nothing else can.
 A high-end audio system is a large part of the experience.
 IMAX theaters can shake the room with their large speakers.
 You’ll also find more of them than you will in other theaters because of the large size of the theater itself.
 These theaters use a network featuring dozens of speakers for crystal-clear sound effects and booming bass.

 Dolby has received worldwide acclaim for their sound systems, and it’s one of the highlights of Dolby Cinema.
 They have slightly more speakers in a smaller theater, along with ceiling-mounted subwoofers.
 The wonders of Dolby Atmos are in every new Dolby Cinema-equipped theater as well, which is worth the price of admission alone.

 As the technology behind movies and theaters has progressed, so has the runtime of films.
-It’s not uncommon for movies to run more than 2 hours, which becomes uncomfortable quickly in some theaters.
+It’s not uncommon for movies to run more than two hours, which becomes uncomfortable quickly in some theaters.